marijnh/Eloquent-JavaScript/09_regexp.md

 {{index "British English", "American English", "question mark"}}

-A question mark makes a part of a pattern “((optional))”, meaning it may occur zero or one time.
+A question mark makes a part of a pattern "((optional))", meaning it may occur zero or one time.
 In the following example, the _u_ character is allowed to occur, but the pattern also matches when it is missing.